Back to all articles

 “What is the core value that your product delivers to your customer?”

-Bonus tip: display your North Star Metric and it’s evolution on a single dashboard, and display KPI dashboards on tv monitors across the office.
+Bonus tip: display your North Star Metric and its evolution on a single dashboard, and display KPI dashboards on TV monitors across the office.
 Your employees will feel much more involved, and it helps you to build a truly data-driven culture at the office.

 Example of a SaaS dashboard displaying North Star metrics in an office

-Hack #3: Create dashboards that drive action
+Tip #3: Create dashboards that drive action

 In a fast-paced SaaS business, you don’t want to create reports just for the fun of it.
 Gaining insights from your dashboards is a smart move.
 But if it doesn’t lead to action, then why bother?